brettwooldridge/HikariCP/README.md

 Not all pools are created equal.
 Read our [pool analysis](https://github.com/brettwooldridge/HikariCP/wiki/Pool-Analysis) here if you care to know the good, bad, and ugly.

+#### You're [probably] doing it wrong
+AKA ["What you probably didn't know about connection pool sizing"](https://github.com/brettwooldridge/HikariCP/wiki/About-Pool-Sizing).
+Read on to find out.

 ------------------------------

 #### Configuration (knobs, baby!)